argoproj/argo-workflows/examples/README.md

     - name: nginx
       image: nginx:1.13
 ```

 In the above example, we create a sidecar container that runs nginx as a simple web server.
-The order in which containers may come up is random.
-This is why the 'main' container polls the nginx container until it is ready to service requests.
-This is a good design pattern when designing multi-container systems.
-Always wait for any services you need to come up before running your main code.
+The order in which containers come up is random, so in this example the main container polls the nginx container until it is ready to service requests.
+This is a good design pattern when designing multi-container systems: always wait for any services you need to come up before running your main code.

 ## Hardwired Artifacts

 With Argo, you can use any container image that you like to generate any kind of artifact.
-In practice, however, we find certain types of artifacts are very common and provide a more convenient way to generate and use these artifacts.
-In particular, we have "hardwired" support for git, http and s3 artifacts.
+In practice, however, we find certain types of artifacts are very common, so there is built-in support for git, http, and s3 artifacts.

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow